 Organizational Communication and its Social Context - SOIM-UB 9065 - 4 points

-Prerequisite: Must be a sophomore or above standing to enroll.
+Prerequisite: Requires sophomore and above standing

 Curriculum.
 Business and its Publics examines the relationships between corporations and society, particularly the social issues that arise from business operations.
 This course focuses on how companies communicate with multiple audiences: their various stakeholders.
 Students will learn business communication principles and have multiple opportunities to apply them to specific oral and written assignments, with the objective of enhancing your ability to write, present, and speak as a business professional.
 Practical applications will include 1) creating persuasive presentations and documents; 2) practicing team leadership and communication; and 3) effective management of time, tasks and deliverables.

 Social Media Practicum- MCC-UE 9032 - 4 points